hschletz/Installer-Jukebox/README.txt

 - Flash Player ActiveX
 - Flash Player Plugin
+- VLC Media Player

 Requirements

 - Qt SDK (http://qt-project.org) for compiling the application
 - NSIS (http://nsis.sourceforge.net) for generating installers
+- For VLC Media Player: a 7z extraction utility, like http://7-zip.org

 While the generated installers are only useful in a Windows environment, the Installer Jukebox itself can run under any OS supported by Qt and NSIS -